Danbury, Essex: Modern day

 The village is at the centre of extensive areas of woodland and heath owned by the National Trust and other conservation organisations.
 Danbury Common, a Site of Special Scientific Interest lies due south of the village centre.
 The woodlands extend into the parish of Little Baddow.
 However the quietude of the surrounding countryside contrasts with the A414 road, a major trunk route running through the village centre linking it with Maldon to the east and Chelmsford to the west.
 Several bus services running from Chelmsford link Danbury with Maldon, Great Baddow, Little Baddow, South Woodham Ferrers, Sandon and other villages around Maldon.

 Danbury has its own community magazine called The Focus, which is also delivered to Bicknacre and Little Baddow.

 Geodesy

-Danbury Church Spire was the origin (meridian) for the 6 inch and 1:2500 Ordnance Survey maps of Huntingdonshire, Cambridgeshire, Norfolk and Suffolk.
-Originally it also was the origin for Essex, but that county was recalculated on the meridian of St. Paul's, London, in about 1919, due to the fact that Greater London started to spill out well into Essex.
+Danbury church spire was the origin (meridian) for the 6-inch and 1:2500 Ordnance Survey maps of Huntingdonshire, Cambridgeshire, Norfolk and Suffolk.
+Originally it also was the origin for Essex, but that county was recalculated on the meridian of St. Paul's, London, in about 1919, because Greater London started to spill out well into Essex.